chenxuhao/GraphAIBench/src/compressing/README.md

 ```

 ## Datasets
-There are already saved original graphs (graph.\*), relabeled graphs (order.\*), streamvbyte compressed graphs (order-vbyte.\*), and subgraphs (u\.*, l.\*, h.\*, m.\*) in the corresponding graph directories under ~/data-xhchen/mcai1/inputs/.
-While our hybrid sampling method only uses 2 subgraphs in the paper, it is split into 4 subgraphs (low, medium, high, and top) in this codebase due to convenience from prior experiments.
-The medium, high, and top subgraphs are all just treated the same now (the high subgraph in the paper)
+There are already saved original graphs (graph.\*), relabeled graphs (order.\*), streamvbyte compressed graphs (order-vbyte.\*), and subgraphs (u\.*, l.\*, h.\*, m.\*) in the corresponding graph directories under `~/data-xhchen/mcai1/inputs/`.
+While our hybrid sampling method only uses 2 partitions in the paper, it is split into 4 partitions (low, medium, high, and top) in this codebase due to convenience from prior experiments.
+The medium, high, and top subgraphs are all just treated the same now (the high subgraph in the paper) to make $G_{h}$ when combined.

- For larger graphs that require big memory, run the bigmem.sh executable in this directory to request allocation for cpu operations.
+ For larger graphs that require big memory, run the `bigmem.sh` executable in this directory to request allocation for cpu operations.